IHE/ITI.SeR/SeR.md

 Verifier conveys the reason of the failure, such as "the authorization is expired" or "the authorization is released in a different Functional Context," it may provide information to a malicious Document Consumer that can then try to refine subsequent requests.
-This profile supports to hide the Access Decisions to the Requester Entity.
+This profile supports to hide the Authorization Decisions to the Requester Entity.
 In this case, the aforementioned error code shall not be used.

 ## 39.6 SeR Cross Profile Considerations